sreilly1977/dlh-cyber_security/blue_team/1x00_first_watch/README.md

 **Goal:** Learn to classify security events using the CIA Triad as an analytical framework.

-## Context

-While reading Marcus's notes from the onboarding packet, you find a section titled "Incident Log, Last 6 Months."
+**Context:**: While reading Marcus's notes from the onboarding packet, you find a section titled "Incident Log, Last 6 Months."
 It is a rough list of security-relevant events that occurred at MedDefense.
 Some were handled.
 Some were not.
 None were formally classified.

 Before you can assess the security posture, you need to understand what has already gone wrong.
 More importantly, you need a framework to describe how it went wrong.
 That framework is the **CIA Triad**: